innovend/innovend-example-app/README.md

 ## Overview

-The Innovend Example App is a demonstration application to help developers getting started using our API's.
+The Innovend Example App is a demonstration application to help developers get started using Innovend's APIs.
+Innovend provides smart vending and locker solutions for businesses, and this example app showcases how to integrate with our platform.

 The application serves as a mock server to demonstrate various workflows:
 - Product reservation process
 - Reservation status tracking
 - Return to locker functionality

+This example app is designed to help you understand the API integration points and test your implementation before connecting to the production environment.

 ## Features